 - A professional closing, such as “Sincerely” followed by your name and signature (if sending a hard copy)

 The main formatting rules:

-- Use a clear, easy-to-read font like Arial or Times New Roman.
+- Use an easy-to-read font like Arial or Times New Roman.

-- Keep it one or two pages in length.
+- Please keep it one or two pages in length.

-- Use headings and subheadings to organize your content and make it easy for the reader to find the information they need.
+- Use headings and subheadings to organize your content and make it easy for the reader to find what they need.

 - Use bullet points to make your CV easy to read, and avoid long paragraphs of text.

-- Use action words and phrases, such as “managed,” “created,” “improved,” and so on, to describe your responsibilities and accomplishments.
+- Use action words and phrases, such as “managed,” “created,” “improved,” and so on, to describe your responsibilities.

 Is it worth paying a resume writer?

 Whether or not it is worth paying writers depends on your circumstances and needs.
-They know much more about what should bee included into CV, but they can’t speed up your job search process.
+They have expertise about what should be included in a CV, but they can’t speed up your job search process.

 Should I save my resume as PDF, Word, or Google Docs?

 It is generally recommended to save a PDF (Portable Document Format) file.
 PDFs are a universal format that can be opened on any computer or device, and they maintain the formatting and layout of the document, regardless of the software or operating system used to view it.

 What should a CV look like in 2023?

 In 2023, it should have an updated, modern design sigh your best features and strategically-placed white space and tight copy.
 It should also include a bold pop of color and be formatted with a clear, easy-to-read font.